kris-smarthome/smarthome/README.md

 - [10000] Portainer agent

 ## Post installation
-Some applications require addtitional configuration, this is detailed below and also, comments are also included in the docker-compose.yml file.
+Some applications require addtitional configuration, this is detailed below.
+Comments are also included in the docker-compose.yml file.

 ### Home Assistant:
 ```
 sudo chown -R <user> app_data/homeassistant
 nano app_data/homeassistant/configuration.yaml
 ```
 Add the following to set the Home Assistant port to 9000
 ```
   http: